Kitsune224/BastionBotDocs/docs/install-linux.md

 # Bastion Installation on GNU/Linux

+*If you are going to install Bastion in any other operating system besides Linux, you can skip this step and visit to the appropriate page for the specific guides on [Windows](install-win) or [macOS](install-macos).
+Or if you are an advanced user and want to know what's going on with the installer or want to go through the installation step by step, manually (trust me I understand), we have a [manual installation guide](install-manual), made just for you!*

 !!! tip "Want to run Bastion 24x7?"
     If you want Bastion to serve 24/7 without having to hosting it on your PC and want to keep it cheap, reliable and convenient as possible, you can